shomah4a/pycon-tw-slide/index.rst

 ..
    We want your proposal!
    This year going to increase English session.
-   We want more English Proposal.
+   We want a proposal of the session in English.

 Schedule